HaruoHosoya/cigmo/README.md

 One can play with visualization etc. by running commands in nb_example_mvc.py or nb_example_shapenet.py, which are scripts for interactive use, e.g., Spyder.

 # References and contact
-If you publish a paper based on this code, please cite [1] or any following conference/journal publication.
+If you publish a paper based on this code/data, please cite [1] or any following conference/journal publication.
 If you have difficulty of downloading datasets, etc., please contact with the author.

 [1] Haruo Hosoya.
 CIGMO: Categorical invariant representations in a deep generative framework.
-UAI 2022.
+UAI 2022.  [arXiv](https://arxiv.org/abs/2205.13758)

+[2] Haruo Hosoya.
+Group-based Learning of Disentangled Representations with Generalizability for Novel Contents.
+IJCAI 2019.  [arXiv](https://arxiv.org/abs/1809.02383)